Frenchmen Street: Architecture

 A walker on Frenchmen Street will notice examples of New Orleans architecture that distinguishes the city from most other historic urban areas.
 Frenchmen Street is the site of many Creole cottages—a New Orleans design dating to the period between 1790-1850.
 Creole cottages are single-story, set at ground level, have a steeply pitched roof, symmetrical four-opening façade, and are set close to the front property line.
 The cottages are usually made of stucco or wood.

 In Malcolm Heard's French Quarter Manual (1997), he quotes nineteenth century architect Benjamin H. Latrobe (1764-1820) describing the cottages: “These one-storied houses are very simple in their plan.
 The two front rooms open into the street with French glass doors.
 Those on one side are the dining & drawing rooms, the others, chambers.
 The front rooms, when inhabited by Americans, are the family rooms, & the back rooms the chambers.”
 (More English-speaking Americans began to settle in the city following the United States' Louisiana Purchase of 1803.)

 Frenchmen Street also has a number of examples of the Creole townhouse.
 This style dates from 1788, following the Great New Orleans Fire.
-The Creole townhouse is a two- to four-story structure set at or near ground level, with a symmetrical arrangement of arched openings on the façade, set on the property line, featuring an iron balcony at the second and sometimes third levels, and a steeply pitched, side-gabled roof, often with multiple dormers.
+The Creole townhouse is a two- to four-story structure set at or near ground level, with a symmetrical arrangement of arched openings on the façade, set on the property line, featuring an iron balcony or gallery at the second and sometimes third levels, and a steeply pitched, side-gabled roof, often with multiple dormers.
 It usually has a stucco or brick exterior.